simutisernestas/anagram-search/README.md

-Solved hard! :) wu lisp not statutory
+Solved hard in 43s! :) wu lisp not statutory